Valbows/FloorIQ/docs/archive/corelogic-legacy/PHASE6_SETUP_COMPLETE.md

 ## Summary

 We have successfully implemented the foundational infrastructure for Phase 6: Advanced Analytics & Multi-Source Data.
-This includes complete integration with ATTOM API (replacing CoreLogic) and Bright Data web scraping for Zillow, Redfin, and StreetEasy.
+This includes complete integration with the ATTOM API (fully replacing the legacy provider) and Bright Data web scraping for Zillow, Redfin, and StreetEasy.

 ---